How to Add Inventory in Google Merchant Center

 SKU-10001,STORE-002,limited_availability,2,149.00 USD,,,reserve,next day,

-Merchant Center supports XML feeds using an RSS 2.0 structure with the g: namespace.
+Merchant Center also accepts XML feeds using RSS 2.0 structure with the g: namespace.

 <?xml version="1.0" encoding="UTF-8"?>